plogs/blanksy/content/about/index.md

 <a href='/'><img src="/images/leave-no-trace-wall.jpg" alt="Leave no trace wall." style="width: 80%; height: auto; max-width: 100%;"></a>
 </center>

-The problem (as always) with `good cause' is that your good cause may not be the same as my good cause.
+The problem (as always) with 'a good cause' is that your good cause may not be the same as my good cause.

 One person's artistic political expression is another person's propaganda.

+Same goes for art.
+Maybe I don't want a cute girl with a heart balloon adorning my concrete canvas.

 Paint on _your_ wall if you want.
 Looks great!